 An additional finding seems particularly relevant to the ways that we handle disputatious people.
 When anger rumination scores were used to divide people into low- and high-anger rumination groups, it appeared that those in the high rumination group were likely to perceive more situations as frustrating.
-If we’re to help such people (our ourselves, if need be) reduce the tendency to ruminate over angry feelings, we need to change the tendency to perceive situations as anger-producing.
+If we’re to help such people (or ourselves, if need be) reduce the tendency to ruminate over angry feelings, we need to change the tendency to perceive situations as anger-producing.

-It may be a tall order to stop anger at the source without a therapeutic intervention.
+It may be a tall order to stop anger at the source without therapeutic intervention.
 Indeed, anger management programs, such as those using cognitive principles or mindfulness, can prove helpful in reducing anger rumination.
 Short of providing such therapy, though, there may be ways to make life a little easier when the person you’re dealing with seems conflict-prone.
-These 5 tips take advantage of the Takebe et al. study to provide some concrete strategies.
+These five tips take advantage of the Takebe et al. study to provide some concrete strategies.